Symbolic Interactionism Theory

 These interactions in turn affect how they see themselves.

-For example, getting many likes on a photo can reinforce someone’s sense that others find them attractive or interesting, thus bolstering their self-image; few responses might lead them to question how they are viewed.
+For example, getting many likes on a photo can reinforce someone’s sense that others find them attractive or interesting, bolstering their self-image.

 Social media also shows how symbols evolve: a meme or emoji can quickly gain a shared meaning within a community.